We may earn commission from affiliate links →

-Glaros Guesthouse is a beautiful place to stay in Hydra, with quite an affordable night fee compared to other accommodation on the island.
+Glaros Guesthouse is a beautiful place to stay in Hydra, with quite an affordable night fee compared to other accommodations on the island.
 Located only fifteen minutes from the Port of Hydra, it features units with air conditioning, a kitchenette with kitchenware, and an electric kettle.
-There are several traditional restaurants, bars, and shops within a short walking distance from the property in the area.
+There are several traditional restaurants, bars, and shops within a short walking distance from the property in the area..

 Laid-back and charming, Spetses is the southernmost island on the Saronic Gulf.

 Among the things to do on the island is to visit its highest point, Profiti Elias, about 291 meters over the sea.
-A curious fact about the island is its name, which the Venetians named “Isola delle Spezzie,” or the island of spices, due to the fragrant herbs that have always characterized the mountains of the island.
+A curious fact about the island is its name, which the Venetians named “Isola delle Spezzie,” or the island of spices, due to the fragrant herbs that have always characterized the island’s mountains.

 With Hydra, Spetses is one of the favorite islands close to the Athenian coast, chosen by Greek and foreign tourists for short and long holidays in Greece.